-Prerequisite(s): Students must contact Jacqueline Saslawski with language interest by April 20, 2015.
-See read on for more details.
+Credits: 1.5 Offering: Full Semester Prerequisite(s): Students must contact Jacqueline Saslawski with language interest by April 20, 2016.
+Description:

 The International Business Center (IBC) offers foreign language instruction to any small group of at least five (5) MBA students.
 The course is worth 1.5 credits, which can be applied to your total requirements for the MBA (maximum of three language credits total).
 Classes are offered for three hours per week over the entire semester.